sirsleon/Yeojare/README.md

 ## Deploy

+When you press Deploy Elaina/Roxy, it'll automatically create a Heroku page.

 Elaina is the stable bot that gets updates after Roxy does, however it has less issues.
 [[Deploy Elaina]](https://heroku.com/deploy?template=https://github.com/sirsleon/Elaina)